yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

   Sorry, your browser does not support the audio element.
 </audio>

-You can try it too: just forward an email to `podcast@audioverde.com` and you'll get a reply back with a link to a personal feed.
+You can try it too:

+1. forward an email to [`podcast@audioverde.com`](mailto:podcast@audioverde.com)
+2. you'll get a reply with a link to a personal feed
-Add that feed into your podcast player of choice and your episode will show up there in a few minutes (except for spotify..can't do custom RSS feeds on spotify 🥲).
+3. add that feed into your podcast player of choice (except for spotify..no custom RSS for spotify 🥲).
+4. in a few minutes your episode will show up

 It's free to use for now, but maybe I'll have a pricing model around it in the future.